 How to Change Your American Dollars to the Euro

-Before exchanging your American Dollars to Euro, do some research on the currency market.
+Before exchanging your American Dollars to Euro, do some research on the present market.
 Fluctuations may be little for now as the Euro is range trading versus the US Dollar.
 Still, it would be a good idea to keep track of conditions that could affect its rate of exchange.
 Presently, the Euro is trading near $1.14.
 A quick and easy way to convert on the fly is to peg €9 at around $10.
 Here’s an example.
 If you want to buy a bottle of €180 Tuscan Brunello be prepared to shell out around $200.

-Where And How to Go About Exchanging
+How to Go About Exchanging

 Do Not Go For Cash Transactions

-Exchanging for cash straight up will cost you a lot of money.
+Exchanging for cash straight up will cost you a lot.
 It is estimated that cash-for-cash deals lead to losses of up to 9%.
 How bad is that?
 Think about losing $10 every time you try to convert $110 in cash.
 What is the best way to exchange currency?
-Transact and exchange your money with the bank.
+Transact and exchange with the bank.
 You may come across ads from exchange centres or booths.
 They will tell you they offer the most favourable exchange rates.
 If you use their services, you will lose around 15%!
 Planning to visit Venice, Milan, and Rome?
 Avoid the exchange centres called Cambio.
 You will lose 19% during the transaction.